monagrland/MB_Pipeline/config/README.md

 artefacts (e.g. PCR chimeras) should be removed from the sequences.

-Coding sequences are screened with an HMM of the target protein, and for excessive in-frame stop codons (see above).
+Coding sequences are screened with an HMM of the target protein, and for excessive in-frame stop codons, to remove pseudogenes (see above).
 This procedure should also indirectly remove PCR chimeras.

-For non-coding sequences are screened for PCR chimeras with UCHIME de-novo implemented in VSEARCH.
+Non-coding sequences are screened for PCR chimeras with UCHIME de-novo implemented in VSEARCH.